A little history

 In 2014, a couple of municipalities (Red Deer County, Parkland County) took things even further, establishing their own, customized Green Acreages-based programs to provide their residents with greater support.

 Although demand for the resources remained strong, by 2018, with a lack of dedicated resources (both human and financial) to do more, the Green Acreages program had reached its limit of what it could accomplish.
 Knowing how important it was to continue to provide acreage owners with dedicated resources and support, with input from six municipal stakeholders, LSC prepared a business case for a pilot project to expand the reach of Green Acreages province-wide and applied for funding to support this approach.

 A new era

-In 2020, LSC secured funding from Alberta’s Watershed Resiliency and Restoration Program and a new era of Green Acreages programming was launched.
+In 2020, LSC secured funding from Alberta Environment and Protected Areas' Watershed Resiliency and Restoration Program and a new era of Green Acreages programming was launched.
 This critical financial support enabled LSC to hire a dedicated Green Acreages coordinator, Milena McWatt, to expand the program’s capacity and better serve municipalities and acreage owners by offering more workshops across Alberta as well as cost-share funding for landowner stewardship projects.

 Since then, the program’s reach and impact has expanded exponentially – 18 more rural municipalities have become involved, Milena has delivered more than 30 workshops across the province and more than 50 acreage owners have applied for funding for stewardship projects.
 None of this would have been possible without Milena’s effort to scale up the program, increase awareness and build LSC’s organizational capacity to deliver.